trackinghippo-io/gtm-unique-event-id-variable/README.md

 # GTM Unique Event ID Variable

-A Google Tag Manager (GTM) variable template that generates a persistent unique event ID stored in localStorage and accessible via `gtm.uniqueEventId`.
+A Google Tag Manager (GTM) variable template that generates a unique event ID per pageload stored in the GTM dataLayer and accessible via `gtm.uniqueEventId`.

 ## Overview

-This GTM variable template creates a unique identifier that persists across browser sessions using localStorage.
-Once generated, the same ID is reused for all subsequent page loads in that browser, making it perfect for tracking user sessions or creating persistent user identifiers.
+This GTM variable template creates a unique identifier for each page load using the GTM dataLayer.
+A new ID is generated on every page load, making it perfect for tracking individual page views or events within a session.

 ## Features

-- **Persistent ID**: Generates a unique ID once and stores it in localStorage
+- **Per-pageload ID**: Generates a unique ID for each page load
-- **Browser-specific**: Each browser gets its own unique ID
+- **DataLayer storage**: Stores the ID in the GTM dataLayer for the current page session
 - **Automatic dataLayer integration**: Optionally sets `gtm.uniqueEventId` in the dataLayer

 ## Installation